Tired of Reading? Please listen to the blog

 Public health professionals are in high demand, not only in Zambia but the rest of the world.
 If you get a degree in MPH, you’ll never need to worry about job security.
 As discussed before, you can work on a plethora of job roles as an MPH degree holder.

 2. Excellent public health salary and career growth

 In addition to an in-demand profession, public health is also a highly rewarding and profitable career.
-MPH degree holders with five to ten years of experience in public health are likely to receive excellent public health salary and growth projections.
+MPH degree holders with five to ten years of experience in public health are likely to receive excellent public health salaries and growth projections.
 Even MPH freshers working as consultants and practitioners can make twice more than the average public health salary in Zambia.
 And if you choose to go abroad, opportunities are endless.

 3. Respectful profession

 Public health jobs allow you to serve society.
 It enables you to bring a positive change in the lives of individuals and organizations.
 Thus, a career in public health is full of respect and recognition.
 If you dedicate your time and expertise in fighting a major problem, you’ll get respect from the entire nation.

 Besides, this profession also enables you to make a global impact.
 If you work in backward countries and bring a positive change in the lives of their citizens, you can earn global recognition too.